konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 with packet duplication, this produced a very interesting deviation.
 I've not saved the full trace, but here is what happened.
 The server processes an RRQ with options and sends an OACK, as per RFC 2347.
 After that, the TLA<sup>+</sup>
-specification of the server interprets an earlier RRQ without options and sends a DATA packet, as per RFC 1350.
-The implementation does not expect this.
+specification of the server receives an earlier RRQ without options and sends a DATA packet in response, as per RFC 1350.
+This corrupts the internal state of the server in the specification.

 Obviously, this is caused by non-determinism in the TLA<sup>+</sup>
 specification, which allows the protocol to behave according to both protocol